Last Updated: 20 November 2017

 Consumers may file a complaint concerning Xactware’ processing of their Personal Data with Xactware’ Privacy Office, whose contact information is below.
 Xactware will take steps to remedy any issues arising out of a failure to comply with the Privacy Shield principles.
 Please contact Xactware as specified below to address any complaints regarding the company’s Personal Data practices.

-If a Consumer complaint cannot be resolved through Xactware’ internal processes, Xactware will cooperate with JAMS pursuant to the JAMS International Mediation Rules, which are accessible on the JAMS website at http://www.jamsadr.com/international-mediation-rules.
+If a Consumer complaint cannot be resolved through Xactware’s internal processes, Xactware will cooperate with JAMS pursuant to the JAMS International Mediation Rules, which are accessible on the JAMS website at https://www.jamsadr.com/eu-us-privacy-shield.
+Consumers may, in certain circumstances, invoke binding arbitration as a solution to their complaint.

 JAMS mediation may be commenced as provided for in the JAMS International Mediation Rules.
 The mediator may propose any appropriate remedy, such as publicity for findings of non-compliance, payment of compensation for losses incurred as a result of non-compliance, or cessation of processing of the Personal Data of the Consumer who has brought the complaint.
 Xactware will assume the costs of the administrative fees if the mediator makes a written recommendation that finds Xactware in breach of its duties pursuant to the Privacy Shield.
 The mediator or the Consumer also may refer the matter to the U.S. Federal Trade Commission, which has Privacy Shield enforcement jurisdiction over Xactware.